osate/website/source/osate-releases.md

   - **Download URL**: <http://www.aadl.info/aadl/osate/stable/2.2.1/products>

 This is a maintenance release that contains bug fixes and improvements to the ReqSpec language.
-It also includes a beta version the verify and assure languages.
+It also includes a beta version the Verify and Alisa languages for requirements verification.

 #### Notable Changes